ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/cli/command-line-intro.md

     sleep 1000  # wait for 1000 seconds!

-Use Ctrl-c (shows as '^C'in screen) to exit (kill) a command.
+Use Ctrl-c (shows as '^C' in screen) to exit (kill) a command.
 In some cases, a different key sequence is required (Ctrl-d).

 ## Getting Around